Caellwyn/data_viz-ds-west-082420/README.md

 # your thoughts here
 ```

-In your presentation decks, you will no doubt be tempted to print out the head of a data frame, take a screen shot, and plop it in the middle of a slide.
+In your **presentation decks**, you will no doubt be tempted to print out the head of a data frame, take a screen shot, and plop it in the middle of a slide.
 We all have that instinct; the dataframe object will become one your most cherished objects.
 If you put them in your deck, you will no doubt hear one of us gently request its replacement with some other figure.

 ## The Effectiveness of Visualizations

-- People are highly visual and can synthesize visual information such more quickly than rows and columns of numbers
+- People are **highly visual** and can synthesize visual information such more quickly than rows and columns of numbers
-- Precognitive understanding of the data
+- **Precognitive** understanding of the data
-- Visual representations can be much more viscerally persuasive
+- Visual representations can be much more **viscerally persuasive**

 ## What Makes an Effective Visualization?

-- Each graph should have a clear point it is trying to make.
+- Each graph should have a **clear poin**t it is trying to make.
 Understanding the insight you are trying to convey will guide the decision making process for what kind of graph will be most effective

-- Know your audience!
+- Know your **audience**!
 Come up with a use case and audience to pitch your visualizations

-- Choosing the correct graph for the relationship you are trying to communicate
+- Choosing the correct graph for the **relationship** you are trying to communicate

-- Label your axes and graph!
+- **Label** your axes and graph!
 It should not be difficult for someone to understand what your graph is trying to represent

 - People have unconscious responses to visuals which will effect the way they interpret information.
 Good visualization makes use of these natural shortcuts in cognition to convey information more efficiently
-        - Red and Down tends to be negative while Green and Up is positive
+     - **Red** and Down tends to be negative while **Green** and Up is positive
-        - Lighter hues are seen as lower values and darker is higher values
+     - **Lighter hues** are seen as lower values and darker is higher values
-        - Axis start at zero
+     - Axis start at **zero**

 __Note:__ All of these 'rules' can be broken but know that you will be working against most people's first instinct